5 outdoor lakes in Dutch cities you can swim in

 What is your favourite swimming spot?

 Have you visited any of these spots?
-Or do you know of an awesome, official swimming spot?
-We are curious to know, so drop us a comment below!
+Or do you know of another awesome, official swimming spot?
+Share them in the comments below!
 But remember, always check online to see if the quality of water at the spot you want to go to is good and there are no warnings known.
 After all, no one wants to go swimming only to get sick afterwards, right?